-The investment objective of the Fund is to seek to achieve an annual compounding rate of return over the long term, defined as 5-10 years, which is superior to the median performance of all of the funds forming the official peer group of which the Fund is part.
-'Peer group' is defined as being the Investment Association sector to which the Fund has been allocated (currently being the UK All Companies Sector) or to which it may be allocated in future, as determined by that body.
-Investments will be made principally in UK equities, applying the methodology of Business Perspective Investing.
+The investment objective of the Fund is to seek to achieve long term capital growth, which is superior to the median performance of all of the funds forming the official peer group of which the Fund is a part.
+'Peer group' is defined as being the Investment Association sector to which the Fund has been allocated (currently being the Europe Excluding UK Sector) or to which it may be allocated in future, as determined by that body.
+Long term means over rolling five year periods.